 Participants will receive statements of credit at the end of the program when all requirements for credit have been met.
 Satisfactory completion of objectives will occur through course attendance.
-Therefore contact hours will be given only for hours the participant attends.
-In order to receive a statement of credit, all participants must sign-in at the registration desk, turn in a completed evaluation form at the end of the program, pass a written test, and demonstrate the skills necessary to complete this course.
+In order to receive a statement of credit, all participants must sign-in at the registration desk; demonstrate the skills necessary to complete this course; satisfactorily pass written exam; and turn in a completed evaluation form at the end of the program.

 Information presented during this activity represents the views and opinions of the presenters and does not necessarily constitute the opinion, endorsement of, or promotion by CoxHealth.

 No sponsorship or commercial support has been received for this activity.
 No Off Label medications or medical devices will be discussed.

 All speakers and planning committee members for this activity have indicated they do not have any conflicts of interest or significant financial affiliations with any pharmaceutical or medical device companies.
 American Heart Association created this activity.